Dom Mintoff: Post-retirement (1998–2012)

 After his retirement from parliamentary politics, Mintoff's involvement in public life was only occasional.
 He made some appearances in the referendum campaign on Malta's membership to the EU and, with Alfred Sant being replaced in 2008, some rapprochement with Labour was made.

 Personal life

-On 22 November 1947, Mintoff married Moyra de Vere Bentinck (12 July 1917 – 16 December 1997), daughter of Lt.
+On 22 November 1947, Mintoff married Moyra de Vere Bentinck (11 July 1918 – 16 December 1997), daughter of Lt.
 Col. Reginald Bentinck, of Dutch and British noble lineage related via the Cavendish-Bentinck line to Queen Elizabeth II.
 The couple wed at the parish church of Bir id-Deheb (Our Lady of Mercy), a tiny 19th century chapel on the outskirts of Żejtun.
 The chapel's rector was Canon Ġwann Vella, a friend of Mintoff.
 They met during his studies in Oxford.
-The couple had two daughters, Anne and Yana.
-Yana, a member of the Socialist Workers Party, acquired brief notoriety in 1978 when she bombed the chamber of the UK House of Commons with manure in a protest against the British military presence in Northern Ireland.
+The couple had two daughters, including Yana.

 Death

 Mintoff was taken to hospital on 18 July 2012.
 He was later discharged on 4 August and spent his 96th birthday at home where he died on 20 August.
 He was given a state funeral by the Government of Malta on 25 August.